gunzi42/mediawiki-docker/README.md

 # How to use this image

+## Supported Tags
+- 'latest' - Use latest stable release
+- 'LTS' - Use latest LTS release
+- '1.27' - Use latest release with major version 1.27
+- '1.26' - Use latest release with major version 1.26

 ## Start MySQL or MariaDB

 To use MediaWiki, you need a database of your choice.
 You may deploy [MySQL](https://registry.hub.docker.com/_/mysql/) or [MariaDB](https://registry.hub.docker.com/_/mariadb) as a separate container (see linked Docker hub pages for instructions).
 Of course you can also use an existing server instead.